Did you know you could be in violation of privacy laws, simply by hosting your website on servers that are physically located outside of Canada?

 To ensure your data is protected by Canadian law against intrusive provisions from the USA Freedom act, sweeping server seizures under the Digital Millennium Copyright Act, the loss of net neutrality, and other foreign laws or policies, your website must be hosted on Canadian soil (see list below).
 If not, you at least have to inform your customers and visitors that their information may be processed in a foreign country.
 Under some circumstances, you may be prohibited entirely from moving personal data outside of Canada or your province, with or without consent.

-Data sovereignty is required by the Canadian Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act).
+Data sovereignty (or disclosure) is required by the Canadian Privacy Act and PIPEDA (Personal Information Protection and Electronic Documents Act).
 In addition to federal laws, there are Provincial laws that also restrict the movement of personal data.
 Laws may also vary according to the type of business you have or what sector it’s in.

 What it all comes down to is this: you are responsible for protecting any and all information collected from Canadians by your company, and you will be held liable and accountable for it.